silentius-satoshi/ZapTok/README.md

 <div align="center">

 ZapTok stands on the shoulders of giants.
-We're deeply grateful to the open-source communities and visionary builders who made this platform possible:
+We're deeply grateful to the open-source communities and visionary builders who made ZapTok and all of nostr, as a decentralized nostr ecosystem, possible:

 </div>